hamidmayeli/Gener8/docs/how-it-works.md

     string?
 Initializer,
     string?
 ModelPropertyName,   // original model name when [RenameProperty] was applied string?
-FlattenedReadPath,   // model-side read path for flattened props (e.g. "Address?.Street") bool HasTypeMapping);        // true when the property type was remapped via [TypeMapping]
+FlattenedReadPath,   // model-side read path for flattened props (e.g. "Address?.Street") bool HasTypeMapping,         // true when the property type was remapped via [TypeMapping] bool IsUserDeclared);        // true when the DTO already declares this property; skip in EmitModel, keep in mappings
 ```

 ---